Madam Satan: Plot

 By that time Angela has unmasked and made herself known to Bob, who quickly resents her deception.
 He gives her his parachute harness and goes to find another harness for Trixie after she is unable to find one; Angela extorts a promise from Trixie to leave Bob alone in return for her own parachute harness.
 When Bob returns, he gives Angela his, and she parachutes safely into the open jump seat of a convertible car in which a couple are making out.
 Bob rides down a portion of the now broken apart zeppelin, diving at the last minute into the city reservoir just before impact.
 Jimmy ends up in a tree in the middle of the lion enclosure at the city zoo.
 Trixie parachutes through the roof of a Turkish bath full of toweled men who immediately scramble to cover themselves.

 The next day, Angela, who is unharmed, and Bob, who has his arm in a sling, reconcile after a visit from a heavily bandaged Jimmy.

-What is interesting about the film is that the destruction of the moored zeppelin by a thunderstorm in this film prefigures the destruction seven years later in 1937 of the German airship Hindenburg when moored at Lakehurst, New Jersey just after a transatlantic flight.